MessyBookshelf/MyArdourTemplateArchive/README.md

 # MyArdourTemplateArchive
-An archive fro my ardour track templates
+An archive for my ardour track templates.